FALL SEMI-ANNUAL MEEGTING BOWLING GREEN

-The 2021 Spring Semi-Annual Meeting is scheduled for June 16-19 at the Madison Marriot West located in Middleton, WI.
-The nightly rate will be $109.00 single and $129.00 double occupancy.
-A $5.00 OFF coupon for breakfast will be issued at check-in.
-For room reservations call 608-831-2000.
+The 2021 fall Semi-Annual Meeting is scheduled for October 6-9 at the Holiday Inn University Plaza located in Bowling Green, Kentucky.
+The nightly rate will be $121.00 A voucher for a hot breakfast (up to 2 per room) will be issued at check-in.
+For room reservations call 1-270-745-0088.
+Deadline for reservations at the MWTCA rate is September 17.
 The rate is good three days prior to and three days following the meeting.
 Make sure you mention MWTCA.

-Registration is scheduled for Wednesday June 16 from 2-6 PM.
-You can expect up to two dozen rooms will be open Wednesday for in room tool trading.
+Registration is Wednesday October 6 from 2-6 PM.
+You can expect up to dozen rooms will be open Wednesday for in room tool trading.
 Once again we will “kick off” the meeting with a Welcome Reception at 6 PM with a light meal so don’t forget to register for this function.
 The Tailgating will begin early Thursday morning (bring a flashlight) weather permitting.
 Be aware that there is NO BACKUP plan should it be raining.

 For those members that can only attend on Saturday there is registration for ‘Saturday Only” with the trade room opening at 6:30 AM.
 The What’s It session will be held in the Men’s Program Room at 10:30 AM.
 Attendance at the banquet is NOT included with “Saturday Only” registration.

 The display theme for the Auxiliary is “Surprise Us With My Favorite Thing(s).
 The only award given will be a “Member’s Choice” determined by the votes of those attending.